blarney-lang/blarney/README.md

 It looks like `twoSort` is working!

-As well as generating C++ for simulation, Blarney suppoerts generation of synthesisable Verilog.
+As well as generating C++ for simulation, Blarney supports generation of synthesisable Verilog.
 Instead of calling `generateCXX` we simply call `generateVerilog`.